 Be informed.
 Be empowered.
 Take responsibility for your health!

-Make 2019 the year to take back control of your health.
-Do your own research when it comes to making choices which may harm your body and your health.
-Be brave enough to speak out against injustices and support others to share their experiences, so that positive changes can be made for all women.
+Make 2020 the year to take back responsibility for your health.
+Do your own research when it comes to making choices which can seriously impact your own well being.
+Be brave enough to speak out about injustices, become a part of the positive change you want to see for all women.

 Breast Implant Awareness Day – How to Get Involved

-- Wear your Breast Implant T##shirt: Buy your t-shirt online here or get creative and make your own at home.
+- Wear your Breast Implant T##shirt: Make your own ‘no frills’ version at home.
 The aim isn’t to raise money, it’s to raise awareness!

 - Speak out about the risks to health: Share your own experience, individually, in small groups or at public events.

-- Bring the topic of breast implants into the open: Thousands of women worldwide have crippling health issues and are yet to realise their ‘out-of-date’ breast implants are a possible cause.
+- Bring the topic of breast implants into the open: Thousands of breast implanted women worldwide have crippling health issues and are yet to discover the shelf life has expired on their breast implants, the possible cause.

 - Empower women to feel confident: Encourage women of all ages to feel confident about their body and to put their health first, before physical appearance.